CUBRID/cubrid-manual/en/sql/datatype.rst

 Variable-length character strings are represented as **VARCHAR** (*n*), where *n* represents the number of characters.
 If *n* is not specified, the value is specified as 1,073,741,823, the maximum length.

-When the length of a character string exceeds *n*, they may be truncated on the insert/update operation if the allow_truncated_string configuration value is **yes** or error occurs if not.
+When the length of a character string exceeds *n*, they may be truncated in the insert/update operation if the allow_truncated_string configuration value is **yes** or error occurs if not.
 When character string which is shorter than *n* is stored, for **VARCHAR** (*n*), the length of string used are stored without any trailing spaces.

 **VARCHAR** (*n*), **CHARACTER, VARYING** (*n*), and **CHAR VARYING** (*n*) are used interchangeably.